 EY global and related local policies on records and information retention and disposition apply to all engagements and personnel.
 These policies address document preservation whenever any person becomes aware of any actual or reasonably anticipated claim, litigation, investigation, subpoena or other government proceedings involving us or one of our clients that may relate to our work.
-It also addresses Swiss and Liechtenstein legal requirements, applicable to the creation and maintenance of working papers, relevant to the work performed.
+It also addresses the Lithuanian legal requirements, applicable to the creation and maintenance of working papers, relevant to the work performed.

-The EY Global Independence Policy requires EY Switzerland and our people to comply with the independence standards applicable to specific engagements, e.g., the IESBA Code of Ethics and with Swiss respectively Liechtenstein country independence standard and, where required, SEC independence standards.
+The EY Global Independence Policy requires EY Lithuania and our people to comply with the independence standards applicable to specific engagements, e.g., the IESBA Code of Ethics and the Law of the Republic of Lithuania on Audit of Financial Statements.